Jamie Hendry

-Jamie Hendry (born 24 July 1985) born in London (England) is a British theater executive, actor, and producer.
+Jamie Hendry (born 24 July 1985) is a British theater executive, manager, and producer.

-Education

-Born in London, England, Hendry attended Paul's School (London) prior to graduating from Warwick University in 2006.
+Born in London, Hendry attended St. Paul's School and graduated from Warwick University in 2006.

 Career

 Hendry established Hendry Productions in 2008 after working as an assistant producer in the West End and on Broadway.
-Productions he has worked on include the Olivier Award-winning Legally Blonde: The Musical, Let It Be and La Cage aux Folles (2008 West End revival).

-In 2010, he was nominated for The Independent and The Hospital Club 100 most influential people in the creative industries.

-In 2011, Hendry announced the development of a new musical adaptation of The Wind in the Willows with book by Julian Fellowes and music and lyrics by George Stiles and Anthony Drewe.
-This show went on to raise £1 Million via online crowdfunding.
-The production went on to open at the London Palladium in 2017, and was shown in various theaters around the country.
+In 2013, he publicly solicited grassroots investors in order to raise £1 million for a new musical adaptation of The Wind in the Willows, with book by Julian Fellowes and music and lyrics by George Stiles and Anthony Drewe.
+The production opened at the London Palladium in 2017.

-In 2014 and 2017, Hendry was ranked among the top 100 influential power brokers in the British theatre industry.

 In 2019, Hendry launched the New English Shakespeare Company, an international touring company, with a production of Much Ado About Nothing at the Dubai Opera in September 2019.

 Hendry is a member of the Society of London Theatre.